Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-51-anticlimax.md

 Curiously, Gorku seemed pleased by the development.
 "Ha!
 Well it’s ‘bout damn *time* ‘ya started payin’ ‘yer dues!" he crowed over their breakfast.
 "You feeling okay?"

-"Like I went to bed about three *Ri’* before I woke up…" Leemu grumbled.
+"Like I went to bed about three *Ri’* before I woke up..."
+Leemu grumbled.

 "So what got’chu so amped up ‘ta lift in the first place?
 I mean, ‘ya Clanless silverfurs aren’t usually the type, y’know?
-Er, no offense…"
+Er, no offense..."

-"I couldn’t say…" Leemu trailed off into an expansive yawn so hard that he had to shake his head to clear it at the end. "...It just grabbed me."
+"I couldn’t say..."
+Leemu trailed off into an expansive yawn so hard that he had to shake his head to clear it at the end. "...It just grabbed me."

 Preed, humming to himself on one of his periodic orbits around the eatery to clean up and see to his customers, delivered a water jug in front of them and then sat down.

 "Good business for me!" he announced merrily.
 "Don’t you cook for yourself any longer?"

-"…Honestly, no. I feel too tired!"
+"...Honestly, no. I feel too tired!"

-"Good…" Preed took a sip of water for himself - he always drank a lot of it - and                        took a moment to relax.
+"Good..."
+Preed took a sip of water for himself - he always drank a lot of it - and                        took a moment to relax.
 He only did that when he was otherwise completely caught up on work, so it was a rare sight. "...Don’t give me too much, though!"

 "Why not?"
 Gorku asked.

 Preed massaged his knuckles and wrists with a wry look on his face.
 "I’m an old man.
 Can’t keep doing this forever.
-Back on Earth, maybe I’d have had children to take over the business…"
+Back on Earth, maybe I’d have had children to take over the business..."

 "Are you thinking of going back?"

 "I’ve thought about it many times."
 Preed drained his water and took a second cup.
 Maybe the jug hadn’t been for the Gaoians after all.
 "Recently though, I’ve been thinking of my family.
 I had a sister, and two brothers.
-All of them had children… Those little ones will have gray hairs now…"
+All of them had children...
+Those little ones will have gray hairs now..."

 He sighed, and added.
 "Besides.
 I won’t be around forever."